 Diego Amador Jr., a Flamenco singer, guitarist, was born in Seville into a family considered “Flamenco royalty.”
 His father is the celebrated Flamenco pianist Diego Amador and his uncles Rafael and Raimundo Amador, were the founders of the popular Flamenco band “Pata Negra.”

 From a very young age, Diego Amador Jr. began performing and touring with some of Spain’s top Flamenco artists, including Remedios Amaya, La Susi, Lole Montoya, Farruquito, and Joaquin Cortes.

 Known in Flamenco circles as a percussionist, Diego Amador Jr. is also an accomplished Flamenco percussionist, and pianist as well.
-He has recently launched a solo project in New York City as a singer/songwriter with the track “Presente en el Tiempo”, which features his powerful voice.
+He has is releasing his first album “Presente en el Tiempo”, on June 21st, 2021.